North American's promised land surrounding vacant deli (8)

 (Canadian is an example)

-'promised land surrounding vacant deli' is the subsidiary indication.
+'promised land surrounding vacant deli' is the wordplay.

 'promised land' becomes 'canaan' (I've seen this before).